Welcome to Inclusive Curling

 Neurodiversity is a natural part of human variation.
 Many people experience the world through heightened sensory input, unique communication styles, or different ways of learning.
 Too often, those differences can create barriers to participation in sport.
 With just a few simple changes Inclusive Curling is able to make Curling for Every Kind of Mind with things like:

 Neurodiversity is a natural part of human variation.
 Many people experience the world through heightened sensory input, unique communication styles, or different ways of learning.
 Too often, those differences can create barriers to participation in sport.
-With just a few simple changes Inclusive Curling is able to make Curling for Every Kind of Mind with things like Quieter Environments, Dimmed Lighting, Predictable Structure, Neuro-Affirming Coaches
+With just a few simple changes Inclusive Curling is able to make Curling for Every Kind of Mind with things like Quieter Environments, Dimmed Lighting, Predictable Structure, and Neuro-Affirming Coaches.

 Quieter